-Yesterday the bill arrived in the mail, and unfortunately it was a huge disappointment.
-Not only were our usage figures not down… they were slightly UP from last month.
-Considering the extreme measures we had taken, the energy use figures were ridiculous.
+Yesterday our electric bill arrived in the mail, and the energy use figures were ridiculous.
 I was just about to call the electric company to ask what was going on… when I noticed something on the bill that I hadn’t seen there before… the word “ESTIMATED.”
 So my first question to the company representative was why was our bill marked “ESTIMATED”… and I was told that the meter reader was unable to actually read our meter this month.
-Because of what they called “adverse weather conditions,” the electric company had decided to compensate by estimating how much energy they thought we had used during the month of January.
+Because of what they called “adverse weather conditions,” the electric company had decided to compensate by estimating how much energy they thought we had used during the past month.
 For some unknown reason they decided to bill us for more energy than we had used either last month or the same month last year.
 The electric company representative told me not to worry that we had been overcharged… and that when the meter reader comes and actually reads the meter next month, all of the figures will be sorted out.

 But it was something else that happened during this call that disturbed me.
 When I first told the representative that I had a question about my bill, she told me that before she could talk to me, I needed to give her my Social Security number and my date of birth.
 Well… we don’t give out our Social Security numbers or private information unless it is absolutely necessary, so I said I didn’t feel comfortable giving out that information.
 The representative then said that if I preferred, she could positively identify me with my date of birth and driver’s license number.
 I said I didn’t want to give that information either and asked why that kind of security was necessary when all I wanted was some general information about the bill.
 Her answer was that it was a new federal regulation and that because of terrorism and identity theft concerns, the government now requires that all electric company representatives positively verify the customer’s identity at the beginning of each support call.
 She said that the electric company can’t require that customers give them a Social Security number, but they can (and do) require that customers give them two out of the three possibilities of Social Security number, date of birth, or driver’s license number.